Why You Need to Provide Spanish Chatbots to 13% of the U.S. Population

 This is all great information, but where do you go from here?

 Quext’s new Digital Human with Spanish functionality is the perfect next step.
-First, it introduces your first 24/7 leasing agent to your team.
+First, it introduces your first 24/7 virtual leasing agent to your team.
 An agent that has all the answers, can have normal conversations, and give tours of your property anytime day or night.
-Second, it offers a way for Spanish speaking prospects and current residents to view parts of your property and website with the comfort of speaking in Spanish.
+Second, it offers a way for Spanish-speaking prospects and current residents to view parts of your property and website with the comfort of speaking in Spanish.